telerik/ajax-docs/controls/radiobuttonlist/functionality/aspnet-validators-support.md

 ## Using CustomValidator

-As an alternative to the **RequiredFieldValidator** you can use **CustomValidator** and have your own logic that validates the RadioButtonList.
+As an alternative to the **RequiredFieldValidator**, you can use **CustomValidator** and have your own logic that validates the RadioButtonList.

 >caption Example 2: Configuring CustomValidator control with RadioButtonList.